pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 # Message Persistence API for Dart SDK

-Message Persistence provides real-time, timestamped (10 ns) storage across multiple AZs/regions with optional AES-256 encryption.
-Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
-You can retrieve messages, message reactions, and files.
+Message Persistence gives real-time access to stored, timestamped messages.
+Data is replicated across availability zones and can be encrypted with AES-256.
+Retention policy options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
+You can retrieve:
+- Messages
+- Message reactions
+- Files (via File Sharing API)

 ## Batch history

-Requires Message Persistence enabled in the Admin Portal.
+Requires Message Persistence enabled for your key in the Admin Portal.

+Fetch historical messages from multiple channels; optionally include message actions.
+Control ordering and range:
+- Search newest-first or oldest-first.
+- Page with start OR end timetoken.
+- Retrieve a slice by providing both start AND end.
+- Limit results with count.

-Fetch historical messages from multiple channels.
-Supports paging, ordering, and inclusion of actions, meta, UUID, and message types.
-Returns up to 100 messages on a single channel, or 25 per channel across up to 500 channels.
-Use start/end to paginate.
+Limits: up to 100 messages on a single channel, or 25 per channel across up to 500 channels.
+Use start/end to page.

-Start/End usage:
+Start & End parameter usage:
 - Only start: returns messages older than start.
 - Only end: returns messages from end and newer.
 - Both: returns messages between start and end (inclusive of end).
-- You still receive a max of 100 (or 25 with actions); paginate with start for more.
+- Max 100 (or 25 for multiple channels) per call; paginate with iterative calls adjusting start.

 ### Method(s)

+To run fetchMessages() use:

 ```
 `1pubnub.batch.fetchMessages(